 How To Make Authentic Thai Green Curry Paste

-For my green curry paste recipe, I'll show you two methods for making it.
-The first, a more traditional and arguably more flavorful method, is to pound all ingredients in a heavy mortar and pestle.
 The second method is easier and fast, using a food processor or blender to mix all the ingredients.
 Both methods will give you great results, so I hope you try both and decide what you like better!
 Let's get started.

-Method 1.
-Thai green curry paste in a mortar and pestle
+Method 2.
+In a mortar and pestle

 - When handling chilis and removing the seeds, kitchen gloves are a must, or you can hurt yourself with the hot oils of the chilis burning your skin.
 It’s a very unpleasant experience.